matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 | refl (a : X) : Eq a a
 ```

 We can then use the asociated induction principle to prove the symmetry and transitivity of the relation `Eq`.
-We can also use it to prove that, if `f` is a function, `a = b => f a = f b`.
+Similarly, given a function `f`, we can prove that `a = b => f a = f b`.

 ```haskell
 example {X Y : Type} {f : X → Y} (a b : X) : (a = b) → f a = f b := by